 Assemblage gives a new look to already present materials.
 The broken or unworthy materials are combined to give them an artistic and new look.

-Assemblage is to put different objects together, and construction means building a new and composed form out of it.
+Assemblage is putting different objects together, and construction means building a new and composed form out of it.

 Artists do two things while making a new sculpture.

-The first one is to find the objects and materials needed and put them together, and the second one is to turn them into new forms.
+First, they find the objects and materials needed to put them together, and second, they turn them into new forms.

 Popular Assemblage Sculpture Artists

-Meret Oppenheim: Her revolutionary designs by Elsa Schiaparelli have provoked endless imitation and extermination, from Tokyo Kumagai’s edible shoes to Lady Gage’s Meat Dress.
-She also promoted many works by women artists in the 1960s and 70s.
+Her revolutionary designs by Elsa Schiaparelli have provoked endless imitation and extermination, from Tokyo Kumagai’s edible shoes to Lady Gaga’s Meat Dress.

 Assemblage sculpture has revolutionized the field of sculpture, and it provided new depths to the already vast field of sculpting.